 Machine learning models trained on historical fraud cases become increasingly accurate over time, learning to spot subtle combinations of signals that human auditors might miss.
 For example, an AI system can simultaneously cross-reference vendor payment patterns, employee expense reports, and procurement workflows to detect collusion schemes that would take a manual audit team weeks to uncover.

-The shift to AI-powered auditing also brings significant cost savings.
+The shift to AI-powered auditing can also reduce costs.
 By automating the most time-consuming aspects of data analysis, audit firms can redirect their human expertise toward higher-value activities like risk assessment, strategic advisory, and interpreting complex regulatory requirements.
-Companies adopting AI-driven continuous auditing report a 40-60% reduction in undetected irregularities and a 30% decrease in overall audit costs.
+Vendors and industry reports often cite meaningful reductions in manual review time and undetected irregularities, though the actual gains vary widely depending on data quality, transaction volume, and how well the models are tuned.

 However, implementing AI in auditing requires careful consideration of data quality, model transparency, and regulatory compliance.
 Auditors must understand how AI models reach their conclusions to maintain professional standards and ensure that automated systems complement, rather than replace, professional judgment.